The Honey fungus (genus Armillaria) is a partially edible grouping of fungi that includes more than…

-Porcini mushrooms (scientific name Boletus Edulis) are also known as penny buns, or ceps.
+Porcini mushrooms (scientific name Boletus Edulis) are also known as penny buns, king boletes, or ceps.
 They are wild fungi that belong in the genus Boletes which are types of mushrooms with a full fruiting body and big unique-looking cap which is different from the stem, both in terms of color and texture.
 Their name (derived from the Italian word porcino) translates as pig-like, and may refer to the resemblance of the young fruit bodies to piglets.

 Porcinis are one of the most popular mushroom species in the culinary world because of their wide availability and rich earthy taste and texture.

-Where To Find Porcini Mushrooms
+Where To Find Porcini Mushrooms And When

 Porcini grow natively in both deciduous and coniferous forests scattered across Europe, Asia, and North America.
 They start to grow and attach themselves on the tree’s underground roots but most of their fruiting body is visible above ground.
 The most common trees where you can find Porcini mushrooms are birch, beech, and oak.
-They like to grow in semi-sunny places and their peak season is during the Autumn.

 When hunting for Porcini in these areas, search for gaps in the woods where the sun can freely reach the ground.